anyaevostinar/anyaevostinar.github.io/classes/111-w26/hw5.md

 * Descriptive variable and function names that follow `snake_case`
 * Good line grouping and spacing
 * Use iteration, conditionals, and functions to organize your programs and **prevent any unnecessary duplication of code**
+* Not do any extra work, like calling a function multiple times when not needed

 ## Setup